GrumpyOldTroll/multicast-ingest-platform/README.md

 The first line reporting a high loss is an artifact of the way iperf is running.
 In this model, the sender (or "client", as iperf calls it, which is kind of weird but makes some twisted sense for UDP, since servers are the ones who listen) is running from my source all the time, and the receiver (or "server" as iperf calls it) starts listening at some arbitrary time, so it sees a bunch of "loss".
 The sender is restarted every 15 minutes and sends a single 125-byte packet per second (1kbps), each of which counts toward the receiver's stats.

-If you don't see the lines below "[  3] local 232.1.1.1 port 5001 connected with 23.212.185.4 port 5001", or they aren't updating approximately once per second, it can mean the sender is not up right now, or that something else basic that the ingest relies on isn't working yet.
+If you don't see the lines below `[  3] local 232.1.1.1 port 5001 connected with 23.212.185.4 port 5001`, or they aren't updating approximately once per second, it can mean the sender is not up right now, or that something else basic that the ingest relies on isn't working yet.
 Usually (but not always) you can tell by looking at the AMT traffic on UDP port 2268.
-If you see 2-way traffic between your host and $DISCIP, the tunnel is probably connected, otherwise probably not.
+If you see 2-way traffic between your host and $DISCIP, the tunnel is probably connected, and the problem is at the sender side (either not actively sending upstream of the relay, or the current DNS records have advertised the wrong AMT relay address for this source).
+Otherwise (if there is only outbound traffic), the problem is probably something to do with connectivity to the AMT relay (sometimes the outbound traffic is blocked and needs a port opened, for some networks), or the AMT relay itself is down or at a different-than-advertised address.
+If not even one-way AMT traffic is visible on the host's outbound interface, it probably means a firewall setting within this host is blocking oubound traffic.

 ## Where to look